Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 \paragraph*{Absence of a semiclassical limit for models with quantum scaling.}

-As discussed above, quantum criticality can be realized for a system that is coupled to a thermal bath at zero temperature, such that $P^K \sim \omega \sim q^2$, which leads to $\psi_c \sim \psi_q \sim q^{d/2}$.
+As stated above, quantum criticality can be realized for a system coupled to a thermal bath at zero temperature, such that $P^K \sim \omega \sim q^2$, leading to $\psi_c \sim \psi_q \sim q^{d/2}$.
 Consequently, interaction vertices with different numbers of classical and quantum fields but an equal total number of fields are equally relevant, and a semiclassical description is not applicable.
 The simultaneous vanishing of the spectral and noise gaps corresponds to a double fine-tuning that is required to realize nonequilibrium quantum criticality, see Sec.~\ref{sec:quantum-criticality}.
 This is analogous to quantum phase transitions in thermal equilibrium, where one needs to fine-tune not only a system parameter to its critical value, but also the noise gap to zero, via $T \to 0$.